pyinvoke/invoke/sites/docs/concepts/context.rst

 testing difficult and error prone, limits concurrency, and makes the software more complex to use and extend.

-Invoke encapsulates its state in an explicit `~invoke.context.Context` object, handed to tasks when they execute or instantiated and used by hand.
+Invoke encapsulates its state in an explicit `~.Context` object, handed to tasks when they execute or instantiated and used by hand.
 The context is the primary API endpoint, offering methods which honor the current state (such as `.Context.run`, wrapping `~.runner.run`) as well as access to that state itself.

 Using contexts in your tasks